 However: an interesting picture emerges when you slow down the recording.

-Following excerpt of the beginning of the song, is 90% slowed down.
+The following excerpt of the beginning of the song is 90% slowed down.

 Notice how the last note of the chromatic 3-note pedal point appears missing on beat 2 of the 2nd bar, making it sound like he’s sacrificing the end of the pedal point to rush into that sustained ending note.